 Green Eggs and Ham Cafe

-The best Universal Studio City Walk restaurants
+The best places to eat at Universal Studio City Walk

 After a day in the parks, you will build up a massive appetite, luckily the Citywalk is located on site to help you with that.
 We absolutely loved everything the City Walk Offered and ended up visiting on multiple occasions to try new things.
-Not only is it a great place to eat, they have multiple bars as well as many shops and a strong contender for the best mini-golf in Orlando (Hole 18 on the haunted house course is sheer genius)
+Not only is it a great place to eat, but they also have multiple bars as well as many shops and a strong contender for the best mini-golf in Orlando (Hole 18 on the haunted house course is sheer genius)

 Toothsome Chocolate Emporium

 Home of the holy grail of Freakshakes, we couldn’t believe our eyes when they arrived at our table and they did not disappoint, pictured above is the Marshmellow Crisp, we also tried the Expresso Buzz.
 There is also a full-service restaurant attached to the freakshake bar, indulge in classic dishes like steak and seafood, as well as an all-day brunch menu featuring crepes and quiches, each with their own novel twist.

 Bob Marley – A tribute to freedom

 Here we chilled out and drank rum cocktails while listening to a live band, it was the perfect way to chill out after a hectic day.
 Again a full-service restaurant is attached, with the meals being of a Jamaican theme.
 Due to the live bands and music theme of the bar, I would say this restaurant is better for sharing snacks and drinks.

 The Hard Rock Cafe

 Another chain restaurant, but we have to admit, no one does Bubba Gump’s like the USA, the coconut shrimp here is the best on earth.
 If you have not visited a Bubba Gump’s before, it is a whole restaurant themed around the movie class Forest Gump.
 However, as the chain has grown across the world it has also established itself as a brilliant place to eat and not just a gimic restaurant.

 If you are looking for something a little lighter after a day of filling up at the parks, we suggest the Orange Chicken from Panda Express or grabbing a fresh burrito from Moe’s Southwest Grill and then washing it down with one of the 10 Margarita options from Margaritaville or its sister bar opposite the Lone Palm Airport.